magento/merchdocs/src/marketing/product-related-rule-create.md

     - Enter a **Rule Name** to identify the rule when working in the Admin.

-    - In the **Priority** field, enter a number that determine the order that the results appear on the page when results from other rules target the same location.
+    - In the **Priority** field, enter a number that determines the order that the results appear on the page when results from other rules target the same location.
 Number 1 is top priority.

     - To enable the rule, set **Status** to `Active`.